arjunghelani/Custom-Ichimoku-Indicator/README.md

 <img width="1427" alt="Screen Shot 2024-08-05 at 1 14 38 PM" src="https://github.com/user-attachments/assets/031f6885-8eab-4fc6-8904-3fd6674a427e">

-Leveraging results from both intervals concludes the following statistics (5-minute, 4-hour):
+Leveraging results from both intervals concludes the following statistics (4-hour, 5-minute):

-- Estimated Annual Return: 21.02%, 15.06%
+- Estimated Annual Return: 15.06%, 21.02%
-- Sharpe Ratio: 1.97, 1.74
+- Sharpe Ratio: 1.74, 1.97
+- Sortino Ratio: 3.50, 4.23
+- Calmar Ratio: 3.75, 3.03
-- Maximum Drawdown: -5%, -3%
+- Maximum Drawdown: -3%, -5%
-- Profit Factor: 1.95, 6.77
+- Profit Factor: 6.77, 1.95

+## How to Use

+`load.py` – contains code to create Ichimoku metrics and pre-process data frames `backtest.py` – contains trading logic and plotting functions `main.py` – aggregates all functions

+Change the CSV file in `load.py` to your specific data.
+Run > python main.py < in the command line to apply the indicator